ldbc/ldbc_snb_datagen_spark/ldbc_socialnet_dbgen/README.md

 ## Requirements

 This software is build using Apache hadoop version 1.0.3 and we not guarantee compatibility with newer releases.
 You can download hadoop 1.0.3 from [here](http://archive.apache.org/dist/hadoop/core/hadoop-1.0.3/).
+To Configure your hadoop machine or cluster, please visit [here](http://hadoop.apache.org/docs/stable/index.html).

 ## Compilation